 Our Student Population

-- A diverse population of students from across Canada and across the world.
+- Has a diverse population of students from across Canada and across the world.

 Programs and Academic Choices

-Through the Faculty of Arts and Social Science and Faculty of Theology, Huron students may combine a Huron program with a minor, major or specialization from another Huron program or a major or minor within the faculties offered at Western University, Brescia University College or King’s University College.
-Huron students, therefore, have almost limitless possibilities for program combinations and exposure to countless world-renowned scholars in various areas of specialization.
+Through the Faculty of Arts and Social Science and Faculty of Theology, you may combine a Huron program with a minor, major or specialization from another Huron program or a major or minor within the faculties offered at Western University, Brescia University College or King’s University College.
+You have almost limitless possibilities for program combinations and exposure to countless world-renowned scholars in various areas of specialization.